kLog: A Language for Logical and Relational Learning with Kernels

 Learning in kLog is performed using a suitable graph kernel on the graphicalized interpretations.
 While in principle any graph kernel can be employed, there are several requirements that the chosen kernel has to meet in practice.
 On the one hand, computational efficiency is very important, both with respect to the number of graphs, and with respect to the graph size, as the grounding phase in the graphicalization procedure can yield very large graphs.
 On the other hand, we need a general purpose kernel with a flexible bias to adapt to a wide variety of application scenarios.
 In the case of independent interpretations (as in Examples~\ref{ex:iid} and~\ref{ex:regression}), any graph kernel (several exist in the literature, see e.g. \cite{horvath04,ralaivola2005graph,mahe2005gkm,Gartner:2008:Kernels-for-str,Vishwanathan2010:jrnl,Costa::Fast-neighborhood-subgraph,shervashidze2011weisfeiler} and references therein) can be directly applied to the result of the graphicalization procedure since there is exactly one graph for each interpretation.
 However, when the task requires to make predictions about tuples of entities within the same interpretation (as in Section~\ref{sec:running-example} or in Examples~\ref{ex:entity-classification} and~\ref{ex:one-interpretation}) an immediate application of existing graph kernels (such as those in the above references) is not straightforward.
 Additionally, if the graph has vertices with large degree (as in Example~\ref{ex:entity-classification}), kernels based on hard subgraph matching may severely overfit the data.

-In the current implementation, we use an extension of NSPDK, a recently introduced fast graph kernel~\cite{Costa::Fast-neighborhood-subgraph}.
+In the current implementation, we use an extension of NSPDK~\cite{Costa::Fast-neighborhood-subgraph}.